tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 Enum members | CONST_CASE | `{EARTH, WATER, ...`

 File names
-: should be the snake-case version of the PascalC
+: should be the snake-case version of the PascalCase class name

 ## Static typing in GDScript